-The LUXEON 2835 Color Line emitter (see Figure 1) is a plastic molded, no-lead, surface mount package consisting of an anode and a cathode.
-A chamfer on the corner of the package marks the anode side of the emitter package.
-Majority of the heat is being dissipated through the larger pad (anode).
-For the LUXEON 2835 Color package, without the option of a transient voltage suppressor (TVS) chip to protect the emitter against electrostatic discharges (ESD), appropriate precautions should, therefore, be taken when handling such device (see Section 5.5).
+The LUXEON emitter (Figure 1) is an EMC (epoxy molding compound) molded, no-lead, surface mount package consisting of an anode and a cathode.
+A small circle, or a chamfer, on the corner of the package marks the cathode side of the emitter package.
+Majority of the heat is being dissipated through the larger pad (cathode).
+The LUXEON emitter does not include any transient voltage suppressor (TVS) chip to protect the emitter against electrostatic discharges (ESD) Appropriate precautions should therefore be taken when handling this device (see Section 5.5).